Apple is an undisputed pioneer in the technology sector, and a mega-cap stock — renowned for becoming the world’s first trillion-dollar company.

 Apple, Inc. (AAPL) Facts & Figures.

-Each AAPL share is currently worth just over US$212.
+Each AAPL share is currently worth just over US$242.

 (Related: How To Buy Tesla Shares In Australia)?

-Additionally, while recent inflation figures showed slowing inflation in the US, there’s still a possibility of further rate rises by the Federal Reserve.
+Additionally, the US rate-cutting cycle has commenced and there’s still a possibility of further rate cuts by the Federal Reserve this year.

 Important!